Information Theory (Entropy, KL Divergence, Cross Entropy)

 Mutual information indicates how much two variables are dependent.

-Let me suppose that random variable x
+Let me suppose that random variable x and y are have distribution of p(x) and p(y).

 if x and y are independent, p(x, y) = p(x)p(y).
 Accordingly, they don’t have any dependency.